-These certificates disappear when courses are archived before the next session, so please make sure your student downloads all certificates promptly!
+These certificates disappear when courses are archived before the next session, so please make sure your student downloads all certificates and coursework promptly!
 Courses are typically archived approximately 3 weeks after the last webinar.

 Yes!
 G3 is accredited as a Supplementary Education Program by the Western Association of Schools and Colleges.
-G3 is also a UC-approved online course publisher of a-g courses in California.
 Please see our accreditation page to learn more.

 Online G3 is approved by the University of California as an a-g online course publisher.
 You can find G3’s a-g course list on the University of California website.
 To ensure proper credit, the student’s home school should add the appropriate G3 classes to their own a-g course list.
 When families register for courses, please be sure to select the upgrade to add a writing supplement and Graded Certificate Track assignments to the course.